rajkorde/ExamGPTCloud/README.md

 ## 1. Project Overview

 ExamGPT helps users prepare for their exams by automatically generating flashcards and multiple-choice questions from their study materials (eg. PDF files).
-Studying techniques like [Spaced Repetition](https://en.wikipedia.org/wiki/Spaced_repetition) and [Retreival learning](https://ctl.wustl.edu/resources/using-retrieval-practice-to-increase-student-learning/) are common among students and creating high quality flash cards is a key component of these learning methods.
+Studying techniques like [Spaced Repetition](https://en.wikipedia.org/wiki/Spaced_repetition) and [Retrieval learning](https://ctl.wustl.edu/resources/using-retrieval-practice-to-increase-student-learning/) are common among students and creating high quality flash cards is a key component of these learning methods.
 There are software solutions like Anki and Quizlet that let students use flash cards effectively, but creating these flash cards is a time consuming process.
 This project attempts to solve that problem using AI.

-In ExamGPT, users goto a [website](https://myexamgpt.com/) and upload the their study material and get an exam code.
-Once ExamGPT is done processing the study material, it sends the user an email signalling completion and detailing next steps.
+In ExamGPT, users goto a [website](https://myexamgpt.com/) and upload their study material and get an exam code.
+Once ExamGPT is done processing the study material, it sends the user an email signaling completion and detailing next steps.
 Then the user can download [Telegram](https://telegram.org/) and practice using flashcards and multiple choice questions (MCQs) using their exam code and the ExamGPT telegram bot.

 The infrastructure is implemented using AWS.
-The frontend is a simple React App hosted as a static S3 website.
-The backend is fully serverless and easily scalable and uses a number of AWS services.
+The frontend is a React App hosted as a static S3 website.
+The backend is fully serverless and scalable and uses a number of AWS services.

 ## 2. Demo